Past Continuous Tense - Structure, Uses & Examples

 1. It was raining yesterday.

-2. She was telling story.
+2. She was telling a story.

 Tenses, Verb Tenses, Past Continuous Tense, Past Continuous Tense and its usage

-• To talk about an action which was going on in the past at specific time.
+• To talk about an action which was going on in the past at a specific time. e.g. I was studying when you called me.

-Positive : S + was/were + V ing + O
+Positive : S + was/were + V ing + O.

 1. I was playing football yesterday.